 5. Use referrals

 One of the best ways to get more customers is to leverage your existing ones.
-Referral marketing is basically another form of social proof: according to a Nielsen study, recommendations from friends remain the most credible form of advertisement for consumers.
+Referral marketing is basically another form of social proof: according to the 2018 Word of Mouth Report, recommendations from friends and family are two of the top three most relied-on sources of information about products for consumers.

 When it comes to selling more tickets online, there are a number of ways to go about this:

-- Continually deliver interesting, engaging content for your ticketholders to share across social media (just as long as it’s not an orange tile)
+- Continually deliver interesting, engaging content for your ticketholders to share across social media.

 Contests are also a useful way to show social proof.
 By making your tickets seem elusive and unattainable, you can increase their perceived value and desirability.
-Like the mini-events, contests are also often shared widely, helping from acquisition perspective as well as a conversion one.
+Like the mini-events, contests are also often shared widely and are a very useful example of how to increase performing arts ticket sales, creating buzz and popularity.
+This can help from an acquisition perspective as well as a conversion one.

-- Timing is everything – have a plan for keep each week of campaign activity new and differentiated
+- Timing is everything – have a plan for keeping every week of campaign activity new and differentiated.

 This is the tip of the iceberg of what’s possible when you can do in order to incrementally increase ticket sales – try some out and see what they can do for your event!